 Chairman Abram Op de Beeck, Customs and Foreign Trade Manager, BASF Antwerp FEB representative Jean Baeten, Executive Manager of the Competence centre Taxation & Investment, email@example.com

-The Digital Platform comprises participants from various FEB working groups and committees, plus several business leaders in the field.
-This approach provides a general, cross-sectoral approach to be taken to the issue of digitalisation.
+Role and activities The Digital Platform comprises participants from various FEB working groups and committees, plus a number of business leaders in the field.
+This allows a general, cross-sectoral approach to be taken to the issue of digitalisation.

-The purpose of the new Digital Platform is to promote Belgian companies' digitisation of their various business processes and relations with their customers, other companies and the authorities.
+The purpose of the Digital Platform is to encourage Belgian companies to digitalise their various business processes and their relations with their customers, other companies and the authorities.

-The aims in adopting such an approach are to improve exchanges of information on the various aspects of digitisation and to create synergies.
-To do this, it draws on an overview of digitally related issues, topics covered by FEB's existing, more technical and/or specific working groups (Data Protection, e-Invoicing, etc.).
+The Platform seeks to improve/streamline exchanges of information on the various aspects of digitalisation and to create synergies.
+To this end, it maintains an overview of digitalisation-related subjects addressed by FEB’s existing, more technically oriented working groups (Data Protection, e-Invoicing, and so on).

-- serving as a platform where ideas about digitisation can be exchanged and fresh developments on digitisation can be explained; - developing a vision on the digitisation of businesses and society and defining how it can best be promoted; - monitoring, discussing and adjusting the existing and intended government policy in all domains (potentially) impacting the digitisation of businesses and society; - serving as a sounding board for specific, multisector digitisation projects in which businesses are important stakeholders; - raising awareness among Belgian businesses, entrepreneurs and employees of the opportunities presented by digitisation (practical tips, information meetings, training courses, etc.).
+- serving as a platform where ideas about digitalisation can be exchanged and fresh developments in digitalisation can be explained; - developing a vision on the digitalisation of businesses and society and defining how it can best be promoted; - monitoring, discussing and adjusting the existing and intended government policy in all domains (potentially) impacting the digitalisation of businesses and society; - acting as a sounding board for specific, multisector digitalisation projects in which businesses are important stakeholders; - raising awareness among Belgian businesses, entrepreneurs and employees of the opportunities presented by digitalisation (practical tips, information meetings, training courses, and so on).

-Six strategic topics have been defined: (i) Digital Infrastructure, (ii) Digital Confidence, (iii) Digital Skills, Jobs & Entrepreneurship, (iv) Digital Business, (v) Digital Government and (vi) Digital Security.
+Furthermore, six strategic topics have been defined: (i) Digital Infrastructure, (ii) Digital Confidence, (iii) Digital Skills, Jobs and Entrepreneurship, (iv) Digital Business, (v) Digital Government and (vi) Digital Security.

 Role and activities The Economic Committee is a forum for dialogue between FEB and its members on economic issues.
 It comprises representatives of industry, but outside speakers are regularly invited to attend.
 Twice a year, the committee members review the business climate in their sector.
 This data is used to draw up FEB’s economic forecasts.
 Every year, the Economic Committee examines the Central Economic Council’s Belgian competitiveness report used as the basis for negotiating the biennial multi-industry agreement.
 It analyses the budget situation at least twice a year.
 The Economic Committee regularly tackles topics such as corporate financing, monitoring inflation, economic governance at European level, innovation, etc.

-Chairman Jan Van Hove, Chief economist, KBC Group FEB representative Edward Roosens, Chief Economist of the FEB, Executive Manager of the Competence centre Economics & Business Cycle, firstname.lastname@example.org
+Chairman Hans De Wachter, Chief economist, KBC Group FEB representative Edward Roosens, Chief Economist of the FEB, Executive Manager of the Competence centre Economics & Business Cycle, email@example.com

 Energy and Climate Committee